Cleveland Theft Crime Attorneys

 Evidence That Victim Lacked Capacity to Give Consent (O.R.C.
 2913.73)

 Under O.R.C.
 2913.73, prosecutors can use a state of incapacitation or infirmity on the part of the victim to show that consent could not have been given.
 O.R.C.
-2913.73 can make things harder for a defense team that seeks to show that an alleged victim in fact consented to the situation that has led to the charges.
-If the prosecution can demonstrate that the victim lacked a capacity to give consent, and especially when the defendant knew about the incapacity, then one avenue of defending yourself in court is closed off.
+2913.73 can make things harder for a defense team that seeks to show that an alleged victim, in fact, consented to the situation that has led to the charges.
+If the prosecution can demonstrate that the victim lacked the capacity to give consent, and especially when the defendant knew about the incapacity, then one avenue of defending yourself in court is closed off.

 Fifth Degree Regardless of the Value of the Property (O.R.C.
 2913.71)

 Regardless of the value of the property, O.R.C.
 2913.71 states that theft and receiving stolen property crimes involving certain items are always to be prosecuted as fifth-degree felonies, which can lead to a 6-12 month term of incarceration.
 Specifically, when it involves credit cards, forged checks, stolen motor vehicle license plates, blank forms for certificate of titles for motor vehicles, or blank forms for Ohio drivers licenses, the statute will come into play.
 When prosecutors find evidence that any of these items were involved, your charges can be elevated.
 Your future may depend on the quality of your criminal defense lawyer.

 Request a Free Theft Defense Consultation: (440) 709-8088

 Theft, especially at the felony level, is often charged alongside other criminal complaints in Cleveland, including conspiracy and fraud.
 At any level, a theft conviction will have a substantial negative impact on your future employment prospects, and a felony conviction will make many opportunities and public services unavailable to you.
 The attorneys at Patituce & Associates can protect your rights and fight for your freedom.